cdown/chrisdown.name/posts/2013-07-17-removing-source-ip-in-postfix.md

 ---
 layout: post
 title: Removing the source IP in Postfix
+description: omit
 ---

-I don't really care who knows about my source IP when I send mails, but it seems that a certain domain I'm sending to immediately spams e-mails that have my Maltese apartment IP in the "Received" headers (even though it's not on any blacklist as far as I can tell...).
+I don't really care who knows about my source IP when I send mails, but it seems that a certain domain I'm sending to (allegedly) immediately spams e-mails that have my Maltese apartment IP in the "Received" headers (even though it's not on any blacklist as far as I can tell...).
 The receipt path before your MTA is not really anyone's business, so if this becomes a problem, it's possible to remove it pretty simply.

 Add the following to main.cf: